-Starting your Arizona corporation or limited liability company (LLC) probably seemed tricky at first.
-You had to do paperwork like Articles of Incorporation or Organization, a business plan, and more.
+Starting your Arizona corporation probably seemed tricky at first.
+You had to do paperwork like Articles of Incorporation or Organization, create a business plan, and more.
 Now that you’ve had nearly a year of operation in Arizona, it’s time to think about filing your Arizona annual report.

 If your business is an LLC, great news!
 Arizona is unusual because it’s one of the few states where LLCs don’t have to file annual reports.
 Therefore, this article will deal primarily with annual reports for Arizona corporations.

 If you miss the filing deadline, you’ll lose your special corporate liability protections and tax status in Arizona, and the state will eventually dissolve your corporation.
 Fortunately, we’ve outlined the steps below to file your report.

 The Arizona annual report signals to the government and the public that your business is still in operation.
 Your annual report allows the state to keep track of who runs your corporation and its assets.
 Filing on time will keep your Arizona business in good standing.

 Your Arizona annual report differs from the more comprehensive report that the federal Securities and Exchange Commission (SEC) may require from businesses over a certain level of value and capitalization.
 It’s also different from an annual shareholder report, which some large companies may send to their stockholders.

 An annual report is also different from a federal tax return, which your corporation may have to file annually with the IRS under the advice of your tax advisor.
 Moreover, your company may be subject to a state corporate income tax through the Arizona Department of Revenue.

 In addition to tracking your company’s ownership and vital information for the state of Arizona, your annual report also informs others about your company, as it is a matter of public record searchable by and accessible to all.